paulkarpenko/us-code-ui/uscode/title-08-aliens-and-nationality/chapter-015-enhanced-border-security-and-visa-entry-reform.md

 (3) make interoperable all security databases relevant to making determinations of admissibility under [section 1182 of this title](./chapter-012-immigration-and-nationality.md#section-1182).

-**(b) Implementation** In implementing the provisions of subsection (a) of this section, the Immigration and Naturalization Service and the Department of State shall—
+**(b) Implementation** In implementing the provisions of subsection (a), the Immigration and Naturalization Service and the Department of State shall—

 (1) utilize technologies that facilitate the lawful and efficient cross-border movement of commerce and persons without compromising the safety and security of the United States; and